klaviyo/klaviyo-swift-sdk/README.md

 `properties` (optional) This is a NSMutableDictionary of properties that are specific to the event.
 In the above example we included the items purchased and the total price.

 `eventDate` (optional) This is the timestamp (an NSDate) when the event occurred.
 You only need to include this if you're tracking past events.
 If you're tracking real time activity, you can ignore this argument.

+Note that the only argument `trackPersonWithInfo` takes is a dictionary representing a customer's attributes.
+This is different from `trackEvent`, which can take multiple arguments.

 ## Special Properties